-A Honda lawn mower may cut uneven when your wheel is damaged, the deck heights are not adjusted correctly, the mower blade is bent or dull, or the mower deck is packed for of grass clippings.
-Operator error including slow engine speed, fast ground speed and incorrect mowing paths can also cause your Honda mower to cut uneven.
+A Honda lawn mower may have a bad or uneven cut when the wheel is damaged, the deck heights are not adjusted correctly, the mower blade is bent or dull, or the mower deck is packed for of grass clippings.

 8 Reasons Your Honda Lawn Mower Cut Uneven

 A damaged wheel on your mower can wobble or not move causing your mower to cut unevenly.
 Replace the wheel with a wheel of the same size as on the opposite side of the mower.

 When your wheels are not the same size and even, your mower deck will sit unleveled and give you a bad cut.

 Cutting Height Adjustment Set at Different Heights

 Check your cutting height adjustment on your mower.
 Make sure they are all set at the same height.
 Settings that are not, all the same, will cause your mower deck to not sit level.

 You can accidentally hit a tree stump, rock, or another hard object that can bend your blade.
 A blade that doesn’t sit parallel to the deck and ground can make the cut in your lawn look terrible.

 Take a look at your blade.
 It may be quite obvious the blade is bent.
 If you’re not sure, you can either remove your blade and compare it to a new blade or take some measurements while your blade is installed.

 Measure for a bent Honda mower blade: